Joelstraley/joelstraley/README.md

 I recently worked in Operations and Logistics.
 During the COVID-19 pandemic I worked with The Migrant Kitchen to build a dynamic logistic strategy to deliver 1,000 meals a day, six days a week to NYC residents in all 5 boroughs.

-Previously, I worked for several years at Uber as an Operation Specialist.
+Previously, I worked at Uber as an Operation Specialist.
 I also do improv and sketch comedy in NYC.

 - - -
 <h3>🧰 &ensp;Toolbox</h3>